Construction of bulk solutions for towers of pole-skipping points: Introduction

+Another motivation is to understand the pole-skipping phenomenon in the string theory.
+The string theory contains an infinite number of higher spin fields.
+When we consider gravity theories as a low energy limit of the string theory, we can ignore the higher spin fields, and the maximally quantum chaos in the gravity theories is controlled by spin-two gravitons.
+If we would like to study the pole-skipping phenomenon in the string theory, we should consider the pole-skipping points of higher spin fields.
+Although there are subtleties due to the infinite number of fields, researches on the pole-skipping points of higher spin fields will be a good starting point for studying the pole-skipping phenomenon in the string theory.

-It has been observed that there are towers of special points at frequencies $i\omega=2\pi (n+1-\ell)T$ (see, for instance, \cite{Grozdanov:2019uhi,Blake:2019otz,Natsuume:2019vcv,Wu:2019esr,Ceplak:2019ymw,Ahn:2020baf}), where $\ell$ is spin of bulk fields, $n\in\{0\}\cup\mathbb{N}$, and $T$ is the Hawking temperature of a static black hole.
+For bulk fields with spin-$\ell$, it has been observed that there are towers of special points at frequencies $i\omega=2\pi (n+1-\ell)T$ (see, for instance, \cite{Grozdanov:2019uhi,Blake:2019otz,Natsuume:2019vcv,Wu:2019esr,Ceplak:2019ymw,Ahn:2020baf}), where $n\in\{0\}\cup\mathbb{N}$, and $T$ is the Hawking temperature of a static black hole.
 It is important to check whether the towers of special points exist in massive fields with $\ell\ge1$.
 For the massive fields, we cannot use gauge-invariant combinations for massless fields.
 Thus, we need to analyze coupled bulk equations or find linear combinations of field components for simple analysis.

 The pole-skipping phenomenon implies that the leading special points of gravitons with $n=0$ are related to shock waves on black hole horizons that lead to $\lambda_L$ and $v_B$ in the holographic theories.
-For further interpretation of the sub-leading special points, it is significant to generalize a construction of the shock waves for the sub-leading pole-skipping points of various fields with $n\in\mathbb{N}$.
+However, even for the energy-momentum tensor, we do not have a good interpretation of the sub-leading special points.
+For a further interpretation of the sub-leading special points, it is significant to generalize a construction of the shock waves for the sub-leading pole-skipping points of various fields with $n\in\mathbb{N}$.

 In this paper, we analyze the overall structure of special points of free fields with integer spin on the Rindler-AdS black hole.
 Along with the well-analyzed tower structure of scalar fields ($\ell=0$) \cite{Grozdanov:2019uhi,Blake:2019otz}, the special points of vector fields ($\ell=1$) and rank-$\ell$ higher-spin fields are investigated.
 So far, the tower structure of special points with $\ell=1,2$ in the near-horizon analysis has been studied only in massless cases by using a gauge-invariant method \cite{Blake:2019otz}.\footnote{The leading special points of massive fields in the near-horizon analysis have been examined.
 See, for example, \cite{Liu:2020yaf, Kim:2020url}.} This is because one can define gauge-invariant variables for massless fields to decouple the equations of motions (EOMs) of vector and tensor fields, which are complicatedly coupled differential equations.
 In this study, we do not restrict ourselves to the analysis of the massless fields and do not use the gauge-invariant variables to decouple the EOMs.
 Rather, we use specific linear combinations of the fields to decouple the EOMs in a straightforward way.
 We obtain the special point structure for $\ell=0,1,2,3$ and induce results for the general spin-$\ell$ fields.